ecs-vlc/COMP6248/docs/labs/lab3/index.md

 3.2 SGD, Momentum, and Adam | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ecs-vlc/COMP6248/blob/master/docs/labs/lab3/3_2_sgd_momentum_adam.ipynb) | [preview](https://github.com/ecs-vlc/COMP6248/blob/master/docs/labs/lab3/3_2_sgd_momentum_adam.ipynb) | [download](https://raw.githubusercontent.com/ecs-vlc/COMP6248/master/docs/labs/lab3/3_2_sgd_momentum_adam.ipynb)

 __Important:__ At the end of the lab you must save your notebooks and associated files to a safe location.
-At the end of the third lab you will be required to submit them (together with the notebooks for labs 2 and 3) to handin: [https://handin.ecs.soton.ac.uk/handin/1819/COMP6248/1/](https://handin.ecs.soton.ac.uk/handin/1819/COMP6248/1/).
+At the end of this lab you will be required to submit them (together with the notebooks for labs 1 and 2) to handin: [https://handin.ecs.soton.ac.uk/handin/1819/COMP6248/1/](https://handin.ecs.soton.ac.uk/handin/1819/COMP6248/1/).
 You must use the exact Jupyter notebooks we provide as they contain metadata which is used for assessing the exercises within them.

 ## Prerequisites for running on your own machines
 You'll need access to a computer with the following installed: